ahmadnassri/node-debug/docs/README.md

 > Returns: `<Function>` The logging function

 The `debuglog()` method is used to create a function that conditionally writes debug messages to stderr based on the existence of the `DEBUG` or `NODE_DEBUG` environment variables.
-If the section name appears within the value of that environment variable, then the returned function operates similar to [`console.error()`][console-error].
+If the section name appears within the value of that environment variable, then the returned function operates similar to [`console.debug()`][console-debug].
 If not, then the returned function is a no-op.

 ### Environment Variables